Ground Rule Index:

 The class involves basic facts, processes, and analysis methods, plus creative combinations of solution ideas.

-Please give me feedback on what constitutes the best use of your time for the limited class hours we have.
-(The Introductory Questionnaire is a first step.)
-The more you can read the text to get basic facts and process recipes before class, the more time we can spend in class on things you cannot get easily from a book: asking and answering questions you raise in reading and homework, the analysis of problems, and creatively applying basic ideas you are learning to somewhat novel situations.
-I have fairly complete notes that supplement the text.
-I tend to go over them at least briefly in class and like to use class time to think together about how to use the material creatively.
-I will try to add later to the notes extra things introduced in class.
+As much as possible for the last few years I have been doing my classes flipped, , with you making contact with the basic data and exposition through the book, web notes, and videos, once or more, on your time.
+The more you can read the text and my web notes or look at videos to get basic facts and process recipes before class, the more time we can spend in class on things you cannot get easily from a book: asking and answering questions you raise in reading and homework, the analysis of problems, and creatively applying basic ideas you are learning to somewhat novel situations.

 The algorithms in the book are in pseudo-code.
 Runnable versions in convenient languages are good.
-I will supply some algorithms in Python 3.3 and perhaps some in Java or C#.
+I will supply some algorithms in Python 3 and perhaps some in Java or C#.

 Only you know the relative importance of any particular cell phone call, and whether it is important for you to answer a call immediately rather than later.
 I do want you to be respectful of my class and disrupt it as little as is practical.
 If you get cell phone calls with fair frequency, be sure to have the ring muted before coming to class.
 If you rarely get calls, you might not mute it ahead, and your cell phone may happen to ring.
 Get rid of the noise as soon as possible, and do not get flustered.
 (I'll probably do that at least once.)
 I assume you will move outside the classroom for a conversation.
 If you get fairly frequent calls that you are likely to consider important answering, sit in a place where your exit and re-entrance are as unobtrusive as possible.